BIG DATA, OFFICIAL STATISTICS, AND PUBLIC POLICY

 Policy Brief: 30%

-c) How should the government establish a national information architecture?
-How to modernize a national statistical/information system?
+c) How to modernize your national statistical/information system?

-d) How would you advise on the collection, use, and dissemination of data in your country?
+d) How would you advise on the collection, use and dissemination of the SDG or development indicators?

 Policy Paper: 50%

-Select a substantive policy area of interest (such as health, ageing, urbanization, economic development) and develop a policy paper for your government to improve the information system for this area.
-Some of the areas your paper could focus on are: a) the availability and use of information in policy making, b) the challenges faced by the current data system, c) regulating the new information regime of the future, d) the future development of the statistical system.
+Select a substantive area of interest (such as health, ageing, urbanization) and develop a policy paper for your government to improve the information system for this area.
+The paper could focus on a) the availability and use of information in policy making, b) the relevance of open data for this policy, c) regulating the new information regime of the future, d) the future development of the statistical system.
 This is a think piece, and you have the opportunity to develop your ideas.